 Introduction to DevOps Automation

-DevOps is a methodology that is accepted a View Post followed by lots of organizations but the major fact of bridging and leaning the gap between DEV team and OPS team is getting sacrificed somewhere.
+Many organizations have accepted DevOps as a methodology, but the major fact of bridging and leaning the gap between the DEV team and OPS team is getting sacrificed somewhere.
 That is where we need DevOps Automation to remove and overcome those existing glitches.

 Why do we Need Automation in DevOps?

-DevOps is a kind of drastic shift from traditional software practices to modern practices of software delivery that too without hampering the quality.
-To adopt this method fully a lot of effort must be put to make understand already following the agile and old convention way of waterfall models stakeholders or developers along with testing teams and development teams.
-We will take an example to understand why do we need automation in DevOps.
-A customer product when goes for production is assumed that it goes through various phases of the software development life cycle.
-Each phase from development to deployment includes lots of manual efforts.
-Therefore, what if we automate and change all phases without involving much manual effort between DevOps and stakeholders.
+DevOps is a drastic shift from traditional to modern software delivery practices without hampering the quality.
+To fully adopt this method, it is necessary to put significant effort into ensuring that stakeholders, developers, and testing teams already familiar with traditional waterfall models and agile conventions understand the new approach.
+We will take an example to understand why we need automation in DevOps.
+When a customer product is brought to production, it is assumed that it goes through various software development life cycle phases.
+Each step, from development to deployment, includes lots of manual effort.
+Therefore, what if we automate and change all stages without involving much manual effort between DevOps and stakeholders?

-To get a good understanding we can take one more example like the old way of raising the change requests or tickets.
-A customer will first raise a concern or ticket.
-It will be then be forwarded to the IT team and then the IT team will further send it to the OPS team and send it back to the OPS team for testing, thus leading to a communication gap between all the teams and time-consuming processes.
-Most importantly hampering the final feedback loop.
+We can take another example, like the old way of raising change requests or tickets, to get a good understanding.
+A customer will first submit a concern or ticket.
+The IT team will forward it to the OPS team for testing, and after testing, it will be sent back to the IT team, creating a communication gap between all the teams and leading to time-consuming processes.
+Most importantly, hampering the final feedback loop.

 How does Automation Work in DevOps?

-Automation with DevOps has become a very powerful and useful way of delivering quality products with continuous integration in every phase of the software development life cycle.
-By incorporation of tools with every phase of development to deployment essence of automation gets stronger.
-Developers in the development team will use git or SVN to maintain their quality code structure and flow, they will write unit test cases using various tools and give builds that will be tested and maintained by the test environment using Jenkins or Hudson for integration.
+Automation with DevOps has become a compelling and valuable way of delivering quality products with continuous integration in every software development life cycle phase.
+Incorporating tools with every development phase to deployment essence of automation gets stronger.
+Developers in the development team will use git or SVN to maintain their quality code structure and flow; they will write unit test cases using various tools and give builds that will be tested and supported by the test environment using Jenkins or Hudson for integration.

-Similarly, Staging Environment can use Pipelines using bash scripts to simplify the overall manual process.
-But then it all depends on the project requirement that how actually integration has to take place in every stage for respective builds.
-Followed by the Production environment which can make use of any of the monitoring tools.
-Therefore to maintain the end-to-end flow of the project minimal manual work is left if integration is done with a desirable set of tools and techniques.
-It provides a good view for all the teams in stages to get in sync and bridging the gap between themselves.
+Similarly, Staging Environment can use Pipelines using bash scripts to simplify the manual process.
+But then it all depends on the project requirement and how integration occurs in every stage for respective builds.
+Followed by the Production environment, which can use any monitoring tool.
+When integration is achieved using the right tools and techniques, the project’s flow becomes streamlined, requiring minimal manual work.
+It provides a good view for all the teams in stages to get in sync and bridge the gap between themselves.
 Continuous feedback enhances and makes the entire logical flow of the SDLC improvised with automation.

 DevOps Automation Tools